How large language model works: Explained conceptually.

 Example:

-👉 Tokens are not always words—they can be parts of words.
+Tokens are not always words.
+They can be parts of words.

 Example idea:

-"king" and "queen" will have similar vectors
+"King" and " Queen" will have similar vectors.

-"apple" (fruit) vs "Apple" (company) differ by context
+"Apple" (fruit) vs "Apple" (company) differ by context

 Modern LLMs use a structure called a transformer.

-The key innovation here is something called:
+The key innovation here is something called attention mechanism

 What does attention do?